berrybug09/fs-brake-system-analysis-tool-V1.2.0-/README.md

 The vehicle dynamics model is intentionally simplified to keep calculations fast and easy to interpret.

 As more advanced modelling features are added, the accuracy and scope of the analysis will continue to improve.

 ---

-## Why I Built This

-I originally built this as a way to combine software development with Formula Student engineering.

-Most of my experience has been on the mechanical side of Formula Student projects, so this became an opportunity to learn modern web development while building something I would actually use.

-Instead of creating another generic portfolio project, I wanted something that solved a real engineering problem and could continue growing over time.

----